goro21/InterviewWorkshop/README.md

 # InterviewWorkshop
-Guide to follow an Automated Tested interview
+Guide to follow an Automated Tester interview